iknalos/Layout-Studio-App/README.md

 ## Overview

-GDS Studio runs entirely in the browser.
+Layout Studio runs entirely in the browser.
 It parses, renders, and exports GDS-II binary files client-side, with no data uploaded to any server.
 An integrated Claude AI assistant allows natural-language shape creation and layout modification directly on the loaded file.

 ---